William Gilbert (physicist)

 William Gilbert (/ˈɡɪlbərt/; 24 May 1544? – 30 November 1603), also known as Gilberd, was an English physician, physicist and natural philosopher.
 He passionately rejected both the prevailing Aristotelian philosophy and the Scholastic method of university teaching.
 He is remembered today largely for his book De Magnete (1600).

-A unit of magnetomotive force, also known as magnetic potential, was named the Gilbert in his honour.
+A unit of magnetomotive force, also known as magnetic potential, was named the Gilbert in his honour; it has now been superseded by the Ampere-turn.

 Life and work

 Gilbert was born in Colchester to Jerome Gilberd, a borough recorder.
 He was educated at St John's College, Cambridge.
-After gaining his MD from Cambridge in 1569, and a short spell as bursar of St John's College, he left to practice medicine in London and travelled on the continent.
+After gaining his MD from Cambridge in 1569, and a short spell as bursar of St John's College, he left to practice medicine in London, and he travelled on the continent.
 In 1573, he was elected a Fellow of the Royal College of Physicians.
-In 1600 he was elected President of the college.
+In 1600, he was elected President of the college.
 He was Elizabeth I's own physician from 1601 until her death in 1603, and James VI and I renewed his appointment.

 His primary scientific work – much inspired by earlier works of Robert Norman – was De Magnete, Magneticisque Corporibus, et de Magno Magnete Tellure (On the Magnet and Magnetic Bodies, and on the Great Magnet the Earth) published in 1600.
 In this work, he describes many of his experiments with his model Earth called the terrella.
-From these experiments, he concluded that the Earth was itself magnetic and that this was the reason compasses point north (previously, some believed that it was the pole star (Polaris) or a large magnetic island on the north pole that attracted the compass).
-He was the first to argue, that the centre of the Earth was iron, and he considered an important and related property of magnets was that they can be cut, each forming a new magnet with north and south poles.
+From these experiments, he concluded that Earth was itself magnetic, and that this was the reason why compasses point north (previously, some people believed that it was the pole-star Polaris, or a large magnetic island on the north pole that attracted the compass).
+He was the first person to argue that the center of Earth was iron, and he considered an important and related property of magnets, being that they can be cut, each forming a new magnet with north and south poles.

+Among the aforementioned experiments Gilbert describes the process of creating a magnet from a heated bar of wrought iron via hammering it on an anvil as it cools aligned with the earths south-north magnetic poles.
+The results from this experiment have since been held as fact yet a study published by The Royal Society in 2011 found that this process of magnetization through percussion fails to create convincing or repeatable results.